spring-attic/understanding/hateoas/README.md

 HATEOAS (Hypertext as the Engine of Application State) is a [constraint of the REST application achitecture](http://en.wikipedia.org/wiki/HATEOAS).

-A hypermedia-driven site provides information to navigate the site's REST interfaces dynamically by including hypermedia links.
-This capability differs from that of SOA-based systems and WSDL-driven interfaces where servers and clients usually must access a fixed specification elsewhere.
+A hypermedia-driven site provides information to navigate the site's REST interfaces dynamically by including hypermedia links with the responses.
+This capability differs from that of SOA-based systems and WSDL-driven interfaces where servers and clients usually must access a fixed specification that might be staged somewhere else on the website, on another website, perhaps distributed by email, or might not even have been released.

 > **Note:** Pronunciations of HATEOS vary.
 Some people pronounce it as "hate-ee-os," similar to "hideous," or  as "hate O-A-S".
 People also refer to it as a hypermedia-driven system.